 The Mission 75 is a great pack for expeditions under three weeks or those planning to climb a bigger mountain objective in fast-and-light style.
 This pack carries heavy loads well and is agile enough for moderately technical, steeper terrain.
 We liked this pack for year-round ascents of Mount Rainier, as well as longer trips in the Alaska Range.
 It carries heavy loads well and then trims down enough to inspire confidence on moderate alpine ice and rock objectives.
 This is an excellent all-around mountaineering backpack.

 The Mission 75 is an excellent value.
-It could handle bigger objectives and longer trips, competing with the 100-liter expedition packs in this review, but it is almost half the price.
-Then it can turn around a compete with smaller, lighter packs.
+It could handle bigger objectives and longer trips, competing with the 100-liter expedition packs in this review, but it is around $100 cheaper.
+Then it can turn around and compete with smaller, lighter packs.
 This backpack gives a lot of bang for the buck.

 All packed up and ready to fly home after several weeks in the Alaska Range.
 We were grateful the Mission 75 was easy and fast to pack up and connect to a sled.
 When the weather finally cleared briefly.
 Iconic Alaska Range pilot Paul Roderick swooped in to pick us up and we did not want to delay.